 - Requires batteries: This does need batteries to operate, which can be a drawback for some homeowners.

 - Requires a cigarette lighter for use: Many new vehicles do not come equipped with cigarette lighters.

-- Doesn’t ensure you’ve parked straight: You can still park on an angle with this device.
+- Doesn’t ensure you’ve parked straight: You can still park your car at an angle with this device.

 - Chime may be distracting: Some may find the warning chime annoying.

 MAXSA Innovations Park Right Garage Laser Park